Chapter 1: Rylie's POV

 "Why ma'lady, you never should of said that because I can make you take it back," he beamed with a mischievous grin.
 I backed away from him quickly, realizing what he was planning on doing.

 "No you can't..."
 His eyes lit up as he reached to grab me.
 I screamed and tried to run the other way, but his strong arms grasped firmly around my waist and yanked me back.
 I kept repeating "no" as he carried me over to our leather couch.
-Before I could wrestle out of his hold, he was on top of me tickling my sides.
-I was a very ticklish person and I hated being tickled.
+Before I could wrestle out of his hold, he was on top of me, his hands attacking my sides.
+I was very ticklish and hated being tickled.
 I was surprised Colton had not learned his lesson after I kicked him in the face just a couple months ago.
 It was accidental of course, but that kick was a power shot.
-I ended up giving him a bloody nose, rightfully so if I do say so myself.
+I ended up giving him a bloody nose; rightfully so if I do say so myself.
 "Alright … Colton … You're a...
 Prince," I said between gasps of air and laughter.
 He stopped but stayed on top of me, clutching his stomach as he bent over to laugh.

 "The facial expressions … you make when …you are getting tickled … are priceless," he croaked through fits of laughter.
 I narrowed my hazel eyes on him, attempting to push him off of me.